Is Your Name Not on the Translation List?

 Lynn, Lynne, Lyn

 Lynn does not translate into Irish.
 It's meaning is obscure--it probably began as a modern short form of names like Marilyn or Linda.
 A lot of baby name books list Lynn as meaning "waterfall" in Welsh, Scottish or Irish.
 Don't be fooled!
 While there is a word "linn" that means "waterfall" in Scots, it has no connection to the name Lynn.
-You could spell it out Phonetically, as Linn /L'YINN/ or Lionn /L'YUNN/, but these mean "pool; pond; lake" or "time period" and "meloncholy" respectively.
+You could spell it out phonetically, as Linn /L'YINN/ or Lionn /L'YUNN/, but these mean "pool; pond; lake" or "time period" and "meloncholy" respectively.

 Madison